inferno-collection/Docs/docs/resources/station-alert/developers/exports/server.md

 `bool`

 ### Create New Alert At Nearest Station With Players
-Use this export to create a new Alert at the Station Location nearest to the provided position only if it has players nearby.
+This export automatically finds the nearest Station Location with players nearby.
+Useful for finding the nearest crewed fire station.

 #### Export Name
 ```